wisdomch15/wisdomch15.github.io/tcpanalysis.md

 INTRODUCTION

 In this lab, I used Wireshark to capture and analyze TCP traffic.
-The goal was to observe the TCP three-way handshake and connection termination.
+The goal was to observe the TCP three-way handshake.

 STEPS